satan666/_LP/README.md

 - Block Salation

-**CONFIGURABLE KEY BINDINGS** - You may bind any function from the list key using game Key Binding menu
+**CONFIGURABLE KEY BINDINGS** - You may bind any function from the list using standard game Key Binding menu
 - Logout
 - Reload UI
 - Stuck